Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

 * Select a test in the Ionide test explorer and run it.

 * Debugging tests out of the test explorer, unfortunately, currently does not work.
-I will file an issue for Ionide.
-However, below is a work-around.
+(I have filed an [issue](https://github.com/ionide/ionide-vscode-fsharp/issues/1946)).
+See below for a work-around.

 * Make a code fix and check it in.